Johns Hopkins Medical Students to Receive Free Tuition After $1 Billion Gift From Bloomberg Philanthropies

 In 2022, venture capitalist John Doerr and his wife, Ann, gave $1.1 billion to Stanford University for a new school focusing on climate change.

 Since 2022, McPherson College in Kansas has received two matching pledges from an anonymous donor totaling $1 billion.
-The small liberal arts school, which has around 800 enrolled students, offers an automotive restoration program and is located about 57 miles north of Wichita, Kansas.
+The small liberal arts school, which has about 800 enrolled students, offers an automotive restoration program and is located about 57 miles north of Wichita, Kansas.

-Mr. Bloomberg gave $3 billion to charities in 2023, making him one of the largest donors in the United States, according to research by the Chronicle of Philanthropy.
+Mr. Bloomberg gave $3 billion to charities in 2023, making him one of the largest donors in the United States, according to research by The Chronicle of Philanthropy.

-The Associated Press contributed to this story.
+The Associated Press contributed to this report.

 Jana J. Pruet is an award-winning investigative journalist.
 She covers news in Texas with a focus on politics, energy, and crime.
 She has reported for many media outlets over the years, including Reuters, The Dallas Morning News, and TheBlaze, among others.
 She has a journalism degree from Southern Methodist University.
 Send your story ideas to: [email protected]